krigjo25/webapp-FileSorting-cs/README.md

 #   FileSorting API
-This is a simple API that sorts files in a directory based on the file extension.
+A simple code that inserts data into a database, and creates an minimal API for the user.

 The API is built using ASP.NET Core 9.0 and Entity Framework Core 9.0.
 More information on [The API](./StudentAPI/README.md),[The Data Integration](./DatabaseIntegration/README.MD)